"We Charge Genocide"

 We Charge Genocide, which was produced by William Patterson and the Civil Rights Congress, charged that under the legal rubric laid out by the United Nations, the United States, which failed to enforce its own Constitution, must be punished under international law for its genocidal acts against African Americans.

 We Charge Genocide documented 152 recent killings, and 344 other crimes of violence against African Americans and other human rights abuses committed in the United States against its own citizens from 1945-1951.
-This represented only a small sample, as most crimes against black people went unrecorded.
-The evidence presented in the petition had been culled from the black press, including the Pittsburgh Courier, The Black Dispatch, the Amsterdam News, and from reports by the Tuskegee Institute, the National Association for the Advancement of Colored People, the American Jewish Congress Commission on Social Action, the Urban League, the American Council on Race Relations, the American Civil Liberties Union, the labor press, and hearings by city, state and federal agencies.
+This represented only a small sample, as most crimes against Black people went unrecorded.
+The evidence presented in the petition had been culled from the Black press, including the Pittsburgh Courier, The Black Dispatch, the Amsterdam News, and from reports by the Tuskegee Institute, the National Association for the Advancement of Colored People, the Urban League, the American Council on Race Relations, the American Civil Liberties Union, the labor press, and hearings by city, state and federal agencies.
 The petition also emphasized that countless African Americans died each year because they did not have the same quality health care, jobs, education, and housing as whites.
 Because of their substandard existence, the petition charged, the average life expectancy of African Americans was cut short by eight years.

 Ninety-four individuals signed the petition.
 William Patterson flew to Paris in 1951 to personally deliver it to members of the United Nations Committee on Human Rights.
 The petition received favorable publicity overseas but was denounced in the United States and disavowed by other civil rights groups.
 When he returned to the U.S., Patterson had his passport revoked by the State Department and was banned from further travel abroad.
 Patterson was a Communist as were many other signatories to the petition and in the fierce Cold War climate of 1951 We Charge Genocide was considered a dangerous document.

-Below are details on 152 incidents as recorded in the petition.
+Below are details on 152 incidents as recorded in the published (2nd edition) version of the petition.
 The information has not been independently verified.
 The incidents are displayed on the interactive map and below that described in a chronological list.

 - June 6.—Denice Harris, 22-year old war veteran, was shot to death in Atlanta, Georgia, by police and a civilian as he drove a white man to meet a white woman at a rendezvous the pair had made by telephone.
 The telephone conversation was overheard by the woman's husband.
 Harris was killed by bullets from a police pistol.
 He had driven the car at the request of the white man.'
 The Fulton County coroner’s jury called the killing a “justifiable homicide.”